che-incubator/che-demos/devfile/script.md

 - Develop an application
   - Start a workspace from modified [Devfile](ready-to-use.devfile.yaml)
   - Build and Start an application with tasks
-  - Demonstrate that the application that is run in workspace is working
+  - Demonstrate that the application that is run in workspace is working but bug is there
-  - Make some changes
+  - Fix the bug
   - Restart the application with tasks
-  - Demonstrate that the application is updated with made changes\
+  - Demonstrate that the application is updated and bug is fixed